darshan-gowdaa/MeetMaxxing/README.md

 | 5 | Relevant Context |
 | 6 | AI Response |

-This lets users ask contextual questions like *"What decisions were made regarding our authentication module last week?"* â€” instead of keyword matching, Qdrant retrieves semantically similar discussions so agents respond with meaningful context.
+This lets users ask contextual questions like *"What decisions were made regarding our authentication module last week?"* — instead of keyword matching, Qdrant retrieves semantically similar discussions so agents respond with meaningful context.

 ---